RaulSaavedraDeLaRiera/ChallengeMe/README.md

 ### Design guidelines

 The interface follows a modern dark theme.
 Colors rely on shared CSS variables for consistency, components are reusable, and layouts adapt gracefully from mobile to desktop.
+The overall look is intentionally utilitarian—similar to endurance platforms such as Strava—so dashboards stay clean and easy to scan.
+For a more narrative/business-oriented glimpse you can open the public tours at `/welcome`, where the “Community” and “Move More” pages highlight richer styles without breaking the core minimalist aesthetic.

 ## Installation and development